 5. Beta Testing

 Once all parameters of the beta testing are fulfilled, the site is ready for its official launch.
 Since all the work of developing and testing is done, this major milestone should be simple and quick, taking only one day.
 If the website is extremely complex, involving a variety of apps and components it can take a bit longer.
+The goal should always be a seamless, flip of a switch deployment.

 7. Ongoing Improvements